rhyslwells/Data-Archive/content/standardised/t-SNE.md

 aliases:
 category:
 ---
 t-SNE (t-distributed Stochastic Neighbor Embedding) is a [[Dimensionality Reduction]] technique used primarily for visualizing high-dimensional data.
-Unlike methods such as **PCA** (Principal Component Analysis), which are linear, t-SNE is a **non-linear** method that excels at preserving the local structure of the data.
+Unlike methods such as **[[Principal Component Analysis|PCA]]** (Principal Component Analysis), which are linear, t-SNE is a **non-linear** method that excels at preserving the local structure of the data.

 ### Key Characteristics of t-SNE:
 - **Non-linear Mapping**: It attempts to capture non-linear relationships in the data by embedding it in a lower-dimensional space (usually 2D or 3D).